ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Change These 18 iOS 18 Settings Right Now For a Superior Experience - <a href="https://medium.com/macoclock/change-these-18-ios-18-settings-right-now-for-a-superior-experience-2c1004189fb2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Navigation in SwiftUI with NavigationStack - <a href="https://medium.com/@naqeeb-ahmed/mastering-navigation-in-swiftui-with-navigationstack-955cab39c050" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mac O’Clock`**
+✍️ **posted by `Ahmed Naqeeb`**

-<blockquote>iOS 18’s got hell-a-lot features you can’t discover thyself</blockquote>
+<blockquote>In SwiftUI, NavigationStack is a modern approach to managing navigation in an app introduced with iOS 16 and Swift 4.0
+Unlike its…</blockquote>

 <h3>2.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>